WellthCare

 Understanding "Medically Necessary" vs. "Cosmetic"

-Health plans use specific criteria to determine what is covered.
-A cosmetic procedure is performed to reshape or improve normal structures of the body to improve appearance and self-esteem.
-An elective procedure is one that is scheduled in advance and not an emergency.
+Health plans use specific criteria to decide coverage.
+A cosmetic procedure reshapes normal body structures to improve appearance.
+An elective procedure is scheduled in advance and not an emergency.
 However, many elective procedures are medically necessary.
-The key distinction lies in the primary purpose.
+The key?
+The primary purpose.

-• Potentially Covered (Medically Necessary): Rhinoplasty to correct a deviated septum causing breathing problems, breast reduction to alleviate chronic back pain, panniculectomy (removal of excess abdominal skin) after significant weight loss if causing skin infections, or reconstructive surgery after an accident, mastectomy, or to correct a congenital defect.
+• Potentially Covered (Medically Necessary): Rhinoplasty to correct a deviated septum causing breathing problems, breast reduction to relieve chronic back pain, panniculectomy (removal of excess abdominal skin) after major weight loss if it causes skin infections, or reconstructive surgery after an accident, mastectomy, or to correct a congenital defect.

 How Plan Design and Innovative Benefits Like WellthCare Change the Equation

-Traditional insurance creates a binary "covered or not" scenario, often leaving employees frustrated.
-However, a new category of benefits is emerging that rethinks this model by aligning incentives around preventive health and holistic well-being.
-For instance, a Health-to-Wealth system like WellthCare operates on a different principle: turning proactive health management into tangible financial benefits.
+Traditional insurance is binary: covered or not.
+That often leaves employees frustrated.
+But a new category of benefits is emerging.
+It rethinks the model by aligning incentives around preventive health and holistic well-being.
+For instance, a Health-to-Wealth system like WellthCare works differently: it turns proactive health management into tangible financial rewards.

-Under such a system, while cosmetic surgery itself might not be a covered claim under the core medical plan, the focus shifts to empowering and rewarding the preventive and maintenance behaviors that support long-term health and can reduce the desire for or necessity of certain elective procedures.
-Employees earn real, spendable dollars (e.g., at the WellthCare Store™) for completing verified preventive actions like annual physicals, biometric screenings, and dental cleanings.
-These earned dollars can then be used for a wide array of FSA-eligible and health-boosting products that support appearance and well-being-from high-quality skincare and vitamins to fitness equipment and mental wellness aids-effectively creating a new, flexible funding stream for health-related spending that traditional plans lack.
+Under such a system, cosmetic surgery itself might not be a covered claim under the core medical plan.
+But the focus shifts to empowering and rewarding preventive behaviors that support long-term health.
+Employees earn real dollars (e.g., at the WellthCare Store™) for completing verified actions like annual physicals, biometric screenings, and dental cleanings.
+Those dollars can then be used for FSA-eligible products that support appearance and well-being—skincare, vitamins, fitness equipment, mental wellness aids.
+That effectively creates a new, flexible funding stream for health-related spending that traditional plans lack.
+WellthCare provides all this while maintaining full compliance with ERISA, HIPAA, and ACA frameworks, backed by formal legal opinions, so employers can adopt it with confidence.

 Steps to Determine Your Coverage

-1. Review Your Plan Documents (SPD): Your Summary Plan Description (ERISA document) is the legal blueprint.
+1. Review Your Plan Documents (SPD): Your Summary Plan Description is the legal blueprint.
 Look for sections on "exclusions and limitations."

-2. Consult the Plan's Specific List: Many plans provide explicit lists of what is considered cosmetic.
+2. Consult the Plan's Specific List: Many plans provide explicit lists of what they consider cosmetic.

 3. Obtain a Pre-authorization or Pre-determination: This is crucial.
-Before scheduling any procedure, your provider should submit clinical notes and a request to the plan.
-The plan will then issue a written decision on whether they deem it medically necessary and what portion, if any, they will cover.
+Before scheduling a procedure, your provider should submit clinical notes and a request to the plan.
+The plan will then issue a written decision on whether they deem it medically necessary and what portion they will cover.

-4. Understand Tax-Advantaged Accounts: Even if your medical plan denies coverage, you may be able to use funds from a Flexible Spending Account (FSA) or Health Savings Account (HSA) for certain procedures if they are for medical care, as defined by the IRS.
-Cosmetic procedures are generally not eligible, but again, procedures to alleviate a medical condition often are.
-Always verify with your FSA/HSA administrator.
+4. Understand Tax-Advantaged Accounts: Even if your medical plan denies coverage, you may be able to use funds from an FSA or HSA for certain procedures if they are for medical care as defined by the IRS.
+Cosmetic procedures are generally not eligible, but procedures to alleviate a medical condition often are.
+Always verify with your account administrator.

 The Bottom Line for Employees and Employers

 For employees, transparency is key.
 Never assume a procedure is covered.
 The pre-determination process protects you from unexpected bills.
 For employers, this question highlights a gap in traditional benefits: they often say "no" without offering a positive alternative.
-Forward-thinking companies are now looking at integrated ecosystems that move beyond mere claims payment.
-By implementing a system that rewards prevention, simplifies access to $0 co-pay care, and creates automatic wealth-building, employers can address the root causes of poor health and financial stress, potentially reducing the demand for costly elective interventions while simultaneously lowering overall healthcare costs and improving employee satisfaction and retention.
+Forward-thinking companies are now looking at integrated ecosystems that go beyond claims payment.
+By implementing a system that rewards prevention, simplifies access to $0 co-pay care, and creates automatic wealth-building, employers can address the root causes of poor health and financial stress.
+That can reduce the demand for costly elective interventions while lowering overall healthcare costs and improving employee satisfaction and retention.

-In essence, while your standard health plan likely excludes cosmetic surgery, the future of benefits is about providing a proactive pathway to health that builds real value-turning everyday healthy actions into financial wellness, a concept that benefits everyone far more than a reactive coverage debate ever could.
+So while your standard health plan likely excludes cosmetic surgery, a new wave of benefits is changing the game.
+The future is about providing a proactive pathway to health that builds real value—turning everyday healthy actions into financial wellness.
+That's a better conversation than debating coverage.

 ← Back to Blog